These gifts for toddlers are sure to be a win-win — a win for your toddler and a win for you!

 Now that I am a parent, I have a very different perspective on kids’ toys — they can be the most frustrating thing I struggle with on a daily basis.
 Especially large toys and toys with a million pieces.
 I constantly feel like we are overrun with toys, and I threaten almost weekly to give them all away.

 So now when I buy presents for kids — my own and others’ — I am much more selective about what I choose.
 I still buy toys here and there, but I try to choose ones that a) are versatile, b) are educational/enriching, and/or c) will take up very little space.
 I have also become a big fan of gifts that provide a service or experience.

-Today I’m going to give you a list of ideas for gifts that won’t be a waste of your money.
+Today I’m going to give you a list of ideas for gifts for toddlers that won’t be a waste of your money.
 (Like a toy that gets used for about a week before it lands in the bottom of the toy bin.
 Or one that’s so obnoxious that it gets “accidentally” donated to Goodwill. 😉 )

 Some of the items in this list are toys and some are not, but all are practical, and none will be a waste of your hard-earned Christmas budget.